 A couple hundred yards past the turn, Mr. Coleman suggested, “Why don’t we take a look inside one of these cabins?”
 And not just any cabin.
 The cabin.
 By which point Key lost partial feeling in his extremities.

 They stepped out of the car.
 They approached the cabin.
 Mr. Coleman reached for the door.
 It was unlocked.
 He opened the door.
 They looked inside.
 The cabin was empty.
 And spotless.
 “These are pretty nice,” said Mr. Coleman.
 “We should stay here some time.”
 At which point, Key could see it in his father’s eyes: He had no idea what had transpired there just hours ago.

 But this isn’t just a story of cosmic coincidence.
 It also has a time travel element.
 Or rather, I wish it did.
 Because that night, I discovered a talent of mine.
 If you can call it a talent.
-One I have since used sparingly—and only with the openly abrasive and/or self-important.
-I have the ability to mock certain people in a way that everyone in the room knows it but them; and that’s exactly what I did with the drunkest guy in the room that night.
+One I have since used sparingly — and only with the openly abrasive and/or self-important.
+I have the ability to mock certain people, in a way that everyone in the room knows it but them; and that’s exactly what I did to the drunkest guy in the room that night.

-We both had a great time whoopin’, hollerin’ and high-fivin’—and he never suspected a thing.
-But if I could find Stephen King’s time portal, I’d go back to that night and tell myself that you can have a lot more fun not being a smartass.
+We both had a great time whoopin’, hollerin’ and high-fivin’ — and he never suspected a thing.
+But if I could find Stephen King’s time portal, I’d go back to that night and tell myself that you can have a lot more fun not being an insufferable smartass.
 And then, because I’m that kind of friend, I’d pull Key aside and tell him, “I know this is gonna sound crazy, but your father?
 I could swear I just saw him looking in the window.”

 This column was originally published in the March, 2012 issue of B-Metro Magazine